 Graduate students are not allowed to work over half-time per week on average over the period of the term, unless a waiver is granted by the Graduate Division.

 Campus Jobs: Undergraduate students are allowed to work over half-time per week on average over the period of the term.
 However, departments should remember that student's primary obligation is to their studies and the number of working hours should take into consideration the student's academic workload.

 Work-Study: There is no restriction per federal or state guidelines.
 However, employers should be aware that students may accrue eligibility for benefits when working at half-time or better during any given payroll period.
 These benefits must be paid from employer funds only.

-Campus Jobs: Student campus jobs are listed on the Career Center's website via Callisto, the on- and off-campus jobs resource for all UC Berkeley students.
-Review the Guidelines for UC Berkeley Campus Employers for Callisto registration and job posting information.
+Campus Jobs: Student campus jobs are listed on the Career Center's website via Handshake, the on- and off-campus jobs resource for all UC Berkeley students.
+Review the Guidelines for UC Berkeley Campus Employers for Handshake registration and job posting information.
 For any questions, contact the Career Center at 642-0464 or email@example.com.

 Work-Study Campus Jobs: Job requests may be posted online.
 Go to the Work-Study website and follow the instructions to obtain an employer ID and password.
 Jobs may be listed, modified or purged at your convenience.
 For questions, contact the Work-Study Office at 642-5625.

 The normal hiring salary is within the range for comparable staff work, and normally the entry salary is at the lower end of that range, unless there are unusual skills, knowledge, ability, or experience that supports a higher level.
 If there are no comparable campus positions, contact your departmental compensation consultant.